By Hussein Askary

 Goldman Sachs Bank pleads guilty

 Najib’s development fund, 1MDB, set up soon after he took office in 2009, went missing as much as $4.5 billion already in 2015, while nearly $700 million showed up in his personal account.
 The way the 1MDB fund was replenished with cash was through either international bond issuance with the assistance of Western banks, most significantly Goldman Sachs, or through investment deals with the Saudi oil company PetroSaudi International and United Arab Emirates state investment vehicle, International Petroleum Investment Co (IPIC).
 In both cases Malaysian state-owned assets as ports, power plants and real estate were used as collateral.
 The debt incurred through these bond issues became public debt of Malaysia reaching more than US$ 10 billion in 2015.
 Multiple Western banks assisted Najib and his Malaysian partners siphon money from the 1MDB to private bank accounts in Europe and the U.S. through complicated money laundering schemes and investments.
-These banks took huge fees for both helping the 1MDB raise money through bond sells and helping Najib embezzle his share.
+These banks took huge fees for both helping the 1MDB raise money through bond sales and helping Najib embezzle his share.
 In December 2018, the Attorney-General Chambers of Malaysia filed criminal charges against subsidiaries of Goldman Sachs in connection with 1MDB bond offerings arranged and underwritten by Goldman Sachs in 2012 and 2013.
 The prosecutors were seeking criminal fines in excess of US$2.7 billion misappropriated from the bonds proceeds, and US$600 million in fees received by Goldman Sachs.